ziu1986/ctsm-docs/setup.rst

 ::

-  geofag
+  nn2806k
   nn1000k

-In the example above, two projects can be used (geofag and nn1000k).
+In the example above, two projects can be used (nn2806k and nn1000k).
 Then make sure you choose the right project when running CTSM.